 If you have had limited success branding your website (or simply want to change direction in the business) then rebranding your website can be a step in the right direction.
-However, it be quite a complicated and scary task and it's also something that can go badly wrong.
-If you do not complete your rebrand properly, then you could end up with a website that is failing to generate the amount of lead conversions that you had previously.
+However, it is quite a complicated and scary task and it’s also something that can go badly wrong.
+If you do not complete your rebrand properly, then you could end up with a website that is failing to generate the number of lead conversions that you had previously.
 If you have been having a lot of success with a particular brand, then this move could end up proving fatal.
 There is, however, a way to approach rebranding that can make the whole process that little bit easier.
 Here we will look at how you can tackle rebranding your website and what kind of results you can expect.

 Be Prepared For A Fall (Initially)

 Even if you complete the rebrand of your site perfectly, you need to know before you start that things will probably go astray in the beginning.
 The chances are that you will take some damage from the change in your domain name or because of the SEO changes that you have made.
 If you are able to stick to your rebranding strategy and you do things right, then your site should be doing well again within a few months.

 It does take a lot of patience, but it is something that will pay off in the end.
 If you are concerned about SEO during your rebrand, then you could use a high-quality SEO service in order to make sure everything goes smoothly.